Skip to content

 xijiang in guizhou miao village

-An exception to this sad trend is the Hemu Village in Xinjiang a truly nice and not too overly touristic place.
-Hopefully, in the future, more and more people in China will realize that traveling is more about getting to know people and less about buying cheap souvenirs that look exactly the same no matter where you go.
+An exception to this sad trend is the Hemu Village in Xinjiang, a truly nice and not too overly touristic place.
+Hopefully, in the future, more and more people in China will realize that traveling is more about getting to know people and less about buying cheap souvenirs that look the same no matter where you go.

-Here you can read my complete travel guide to visiting China.
+Here, you can read my complete travel guide to visiting China.
 Here is an article about Shaxi, a beautiful village along the ancient South Silk Road.
 Here are some of the things to do in Zhangjiajie.

-4 thoughts on “Xijiang (西江): a visit to the Thousand Household Miao Village in Guizhou”
+6 thoughts on “Xijiang (西江): a visit to the Thousand Household Miao Village in Guizhou”

-1. Marco
+1. Giulia

 Hello!